-We’ve been talking about DJI a lot lately, and for good reason, their latest drones are some of the best we’ve ever seen.
+One of the top drone manufacturers on the market to day is a little known company called DJI, and for good reason, their latest drones are some of the best we’ve ever seen.
 In terms of high-end cameras that take to the sky, DJI is leading the pack.
-One of their more advanced offerings at the moment is the Mavic Pro, a folding quadcopter that is extremely easy to fly and produces some amazing aerial shots.
+One of their more advanced offerings in the consumer class at the moment is the Mavic Pro, a folding quadcopter that is extremely easy to fly and produces some amazing aerial shots.

-We recently spent some time with DJI for some hands-on flight training with the Mavic Pro, now we’ve got ours in hand and we’ve been taking to the skies.
+We spent some time with DJI for some hands-on flight training with the Mavic Pro in the early days, and we’ve been flying ours ever since.
 We are un-apologetically in love with this drone, but it’s not perfect.
 Let’s explore more in this DJI Mavic Pro review.

 From the moment you receive your Mavic Pro, the box alone will have you wondering where DJI is hiding the drone.
 Unlike most high-end quadcopters on the market today, the Mavic Pro is very small.
 Able to easily slip into a larger purse, a smaller pocket on your backpack or even into most water bottle holders, this collapsing drone is one of the most portable flying units we’ve ever seen.